 Although exfoliation plays a key role in achieving healthy, soft, and radiant skin, yet, many forget this step from their beauty routine.

-In the skin scrubs, you can find granules that can be felt by hands, such as sugar, pearl extract, or coffee beans, they cleanse the pores of the dead epithelial cells stuck in them, they treat your skin with rubbing and physical effect.
+In the skin scrubs, you can find granules that can be felt by hand, such as sugar, pearl extract, or coffee beans, they cleanse the pores of the dead epithelial cells stuck in them, and they treat your skin with rubbing and physical effect.
 Today, you can also get exfoliating in the form of cream and gel.
 They are easy to use: the eraser should be smeared on slightly damp skin, gently applied, and rinsed.
 After rinsing, we notice much softer skin on ourselves and are less likely to have an allergic reaction or skin irritation compared to chemical peels.

 However, skin scrubs, it is considered too rough for the skin surface, however, this is not necessarily true.
 Here, too, it is important to choose the right product, the size of the grain, and the care, if you feel too strong during use, you can simply switch to another brand.